-Introduction: In recent years, Wikipedia has become the established go-to source for information on an ever-expanding list of disciplines, including art history.
-The Museum of Modern Art’s Online Collection increasingly rely on Wiki for artist’s biographies, incorporating Wiki entries along with Getty records.
-The representation of Japanese artists and movements, however, is far fewer and far less substantial in terms of the number and length of entries than that of postwar and contemporary European and American art.
-This lack of presence and information on Wiki—the presumed absolute repository of knowledge – perpetuates the peripheral status of Japanese art within a global art history.
+Introduction: In recent years, Wikipedia has become the established go-to source for public information in the field of art history.
+The Museum of Modern Art’s Online Collection increasingly relies on Wikipedia for artist’s biographies, incorporating Wikipedia entries along with Getty records.
+The representation of Japanese and other Asian artists and movements, however, is far fewer and far less substantial in terms of the number and length of entries on postwar and contemporary European and American art.
+This lack of presence and information on Wikipedia – the presumed absolute repository of knowledge – perpetuates the peripheral status of Japanese art within a global art history.

-The Ponja Wiki Initiative would be a multi-year project to address this imbalance of art historical information available online by recruiting emerging scholars to serve as trained Wiki “editors” (the distinct Wiki terminology, for the site’s focus on “editing” existing information for entries) in order to dramatically expand the number and length of entries on postwar and contemporary Japanese artists and movements.
-These efforts would help to further expand the presence of the field while offering free access for a global online public to greater information on postwar and contemporary Japanese Art in the English language.
+The PoNJA Wikipedia Initiative (PWI) is a multi-year project aimed at addressing this imbalance of art historical information available online by recruiting and training emerging scholars as Wikipedia Editors to dramatically expand the number and length of entries on postwar and contemporary Japanese artists and movements.
+These efforts help to further expand the presence of the field while broadening free access for a global online public to greater information on postwar and contemporary Japanese and Asian Art in the English language.

 Reiko Tomii (Ponja), Project Director + Hilary Chassé (AAA-A), Project Manager